zpaines/EyeInHand/README.md

 To perform a registration, first ensure that you have both a point cloud and a mesh file loaded.
 Then, select Register Point Cloud to Mesh.
 This will run the ICP algorithm and also apply the obtained frame transformation to the current working point cloud; however, it will write this tranformed point cloud to a separate cloud and will NOT overwrite the current working point cloud.

 ### Test Calibration
-To test the AX=XB calibration algorithm, select Test AX = XB Calibration.
+To test the AX = XB calibration algorithm, select Test AX = XB Calibration.

 ### Compare Clouds
 To visualize both the original point cloud and the transformed point cloud, perform a registration, and then select Visualize Point Cloud and Transformed Point Cloud.
 This will open up a visualizer with both clouds loaded.